bsless/clj-fast/doc/results.md

 - `assoc` to record ~twice as fast as `assoc`ing to map.
 - `fast-assoc` ~ 5.7% faster than `assoc`.
 (Metosin)

+### Assoc-in

+- the inlined implementation is always faster and exhibits compounding returns for deeper maps.

 ### get